-We sampled fluvial, marsh, and scarp-colluvial deposits, as well as buried soil A-horizon sediment, for accelerator mass spectrometry (AMS) radiocarbon (14C) dating to estimate deposit and soil ages and provide limits on the timing of paleoearthquakes (appendices D and E).
+We sampled fluvial, marsh, and scarp-colluvial deposits as well as buried soil A horizon sediment for accelerator mass spectrometry (AMS) radiocarbon (14C) dating to estimate deposit and soil ages and provide limits on the timing of paleoearthquakes (appendices D and E).
 For discussions of common sources of uncertainty in radiocarbon dating and paleoseismic investigations, see Trumbore (2000), Nelson and others (2006), and DuRoss and others (2011).
-From the Airport East site, we collected 11 bulk-soil samples, 10 discrete charcoal samples, and 1 wood-fragment sample, for a total of 22 samples.
-Discrete charcoal fragments were separated from the bulk-soil samples by PaleoResearch Institute (Golden, Colorado), who also attempted to identify the separated fragments to increase the likelihood of dating locally derived charcoal (e.g., phreatophytes) rather than non-local (detrital) charcoal (e.g., conifer species transported from the basin margins).
+We collected 11 bulksoil samples, 10 discrete charcoal samples, and 1 wood-fragment sample, for a total of 22 samples.
+PaleoResearch Institute (Golden, Colorado) separated discrete charcoal fragments from the bulk-soil samples, and also attempted to identify the separated fragments to increase the likelihood of dating locally derived charcoal (e.g., phreatophytes) rather than non-local (detrital) charcoal (e.g., conifer species transported from the basin margins).
 Locally derived charcoal fragments are more likely burned in-place or very near the location where they are sampled, and therefore are less likely to have an inherited, older age (Puseman and Cummings, 2005).
-We combined individual fragments from each original sample, favoring seed and stem material, into 14 composite charcoal samples for AMS dating (appendix E).
+We combined individual fragments from each original sample, favoring seed and stem material, into 14 composite charcoal samples for AMS dating (appendix E; see also Hylland and others, 2022).

 The 14 charcoal samples were dated by the National Ocean Sciences Accelerator Mass Spectrometry (NOSAMS) Facility of the Woods Hole Oceanographic Institution (Woods Hole, Massachusetts).
-We calendar-calibrated the 14C ages using the IntCal13 terrestrial calibration curve (Reimer and others, 2013) applied in OxCal calibration software (version 4.2.4; Bronk Ramsey, 1995, 2001, 2009; Bronk Ramsey and Lee, 2013).
-In our text discussions, the radiocarbon age results are reported as the mean and two-sigma (2σ) uncertainty rounded to the nearest century in thousands of calendar years B.P. (i.e., before 1950).
+We calendar-calibrated the C ages using the IntCal13 terrestrial calibration curve (Reimer and others, 2013) applied in OxCal calibration software (version 4.2.4, Bronk Ramsey, 1995, 2001, 2009; Bronk Ramsey and Lee, 2013).
+In our text discussions, the radiocarbon age results are generally reported as the mean rounded to the nearest century in thousands of calendar years B.P. (i.e., before 1950 CE) and two-sigma (2 $\sigma$ ) uncertainty.